 Prior to Virgin Atlantic, Maria held the position of Managing Director, Worldwide Advertising, Promotions & Product Marketing for American Airlines.
 Previous to this she held the role of Vice President & Managing Director of Sales and Marketing- Europe, Middle East, Africa, and India, based in London.
 In this role Maria was responsible for revenue generation spanning eleven online countries and 21 offline countries.
 Before taking up her EMEA role Maria was based in Dallas where she was Managing Director Sales Planning and Analysis for Passenger Sales.
 Maria spent the early part of her career with American in Revenue Management and has extensive experience leading sales teams to deliver revenue across all channels.

 Maria holds a Master’s Degree in Business Administration from the Fuqua School of Business at Duke University in Durham, NC. and a Bachelors of Arts from Newcomb College at Tulane University in New Orleans, LA.
 She is active in the Junior League of London and is on the board of directors of British American Business Inc.

 She lives in London with her husband and two daughters.

-Joe Thompson is Director of Network and Alliances at Virgin Atlantic.
-He oversees the airline’s network planning with a focus on driving profitability across both long-haul flying and Little Red.
+Joe Thompson is Senior Vice President, Network and Alliances, at Virgin Atlantic.
+He oversees the airline’s network planning with a focus on driving profitability.
 He is also responsible for airline partnerships, including the programme of work which is implementing the transatlantic joint venture with Delta Air Lines.

 Joe joined Virgin Atlantic in 2003 from an aviation consultancy practice.
 He has held a number of senior manager roles in the airline's commercial department and has led country teams in both Hong Kong and India with responsibility for all Virgin Atlantic’s passenger activities in those territories.